-

 Method 2: Via Thank You Page (Page View Trigger)

 Use this method when your form redirects visitors to a dedicated thank-you page after submission.
-This approach works well when you want a simple and reliable tracking setup based on page views and prefer to manage conversions using URLs rather than JavaScript events.
+This approach works well when you want a simple, reliable tracking setup based on page views and prefer managing conversions via URLs rather than JavaScript events.

 How it works